ninocarrillo/rrc-gen/README.md

 # rrc-gen
 Generate finite impulse response taps for square root raised cosine filters, using design parameters passed on the command line.
+The program generates a plot of the Raised Cosine and Root Raised Cosine impulse response for the arguments passed, and generates a report file that contains a c-style array of filter taps.
 ## Requires
 - Python3
 - NumPY